pangtodd/RussellSite2/books/flinstones.md

 quote: GQ Magazine
 ---

-one of the most relevant pieces of art to come out...is acomic book about the freaking Flintstones.
+"one of the most relevant pieces of art to come out...is acomic book about the freaking Flintstones."